The Pit (video game): Release

 The Pit was released in April 1982.
 A sub-genre of action games with digging mechanics was emerging at the time.
 Namco's Dig Dug was released in March 1982 in Japan, just a month before The Pit released, with Dig Dug releasing internationally the same month in April 1982.
 This led to some controversy, with Dig Dugs US distributor Atari, Inc. threatening legal action, but Centuri registered their US copyright for The Pit three weeks earlier than Atari did for Dig Dug.
 The Pit designer Andy Walker claimed he demonstrated a prototype of The Pit at a trade show where it was seen by some Japanese people who may have been from Namco or Atari.

 Ports

 The tank is labeled "Zilec" in the U.K. version, and "Taito" in the Japanese version.
 In addition, the game map layout as well as the color palette differ between the regional versions.
 The game was ported from the original 6502 processor board to Centuri's Z80 board in 1982.

 A port for the Commodore 64 was published in 1983 and one for the VIC-20 in 1984.
 Bandai released a portable VFD handheld version of The Pit in 1983 as FL Exploration of Space Zackman: The Pit.
 It was also sold by Tandy in the US and some European countries as Zackman, Tandy Space Explorer.

+Legacy

+Chris Gray programmed a game based on The Pit in BASIC for the Atari 8-bit computers.
+He submitted it to InHome Software as Pit-Fall.
+InHome liked the concept but didn't think the game was of commercial quality.
+They gave it to Peter Liepa, who expanded and rewrote it, and it was released by First Star Software as Boulder Dash in 1984.

+An unofficial conversion of The Pit for the ZX Spectrum was programmed by Dave Tansley.
+The same author also implementyed The Pit Jr. for the Pico 8 fantasy video game console.